9

 • 1

 can you please check how it will work this line Proxy aggregateProxy = new AggregateProxy(); is it typo error?
-May 5, 2017 at 22:37
+Commented May 5, 2017 at 22:37

 • 1

-When trying to do this: AggregateResult agg = (AggregateResult)JSON.deserialize('{"minCaseCreateDate":"2017-05-08T14:56:14.000+0000"}', AggregateResult.class); I'm getting the error: System.JSONException: No such column 'minCaseCreateDate' on sobject of type AggregateResult It seems that you can't just put the column name that you want :( May 8, 2017 at 15:36
+When trying to do this: AggregateResult agg = (AggregateResult)JSON.deserialize('{"minCaseCreateDate":"2017-05-08T14:56:14.000+0000"}', AggregateResult.class); I'm getting the error: System.JSONException: No such column 'minCaseCreateDate' on sobject of type AggregateResult It seems that you can't just put the column name that you want :( Commented May 8, 2017 at 15:36

 • 1

 I even tryed with your JSON string and having the same error.
-EDIT: The error appears at runtime May 8, 2017 at 16:11
+EDIT: The error appears at runtime Commented May 8, 2017 at 16:11

 • 2

 Perhaps I'm doing something wrong, but all the attempts I've made to serialize an AggregateResult, including actually getting one from a query and doing round-trip, have resulted in the resulting object not having any attributes.
 Serialization seems to work just fine, but the system doesn't seem to like deserialization.
-May 8, 2017 at 19:01
+Commented May 8, 2017 at 19:01

 • 1